deancollins84/cushon/README.md

         }
       }
       """
-    Then I should get a status code of 400
+    Then I should get a status code of 422
+     And I should see why my request failed

-  Scenario Customer transfers money into ISA account split across multiple funds.
+  Scenario Customer attempts to transfer money into ISA account split across multiple funds.
-    Given I am a customer
-    And I have an ISA account
-    When I request POST "/customer/{customerId}/account/{accountId}"
+    Given I am a transferring money into my ISA account When I request POST "/customer/{customerId}/account/{accountId}"
       And I set JSON payload to
       """
       {
         "funds": {